|David H. Farb, Ph.D., Professor and Chairman of Pharmacology

 |Scott Downing, Ph.D., Bioinformatics Research Scientist

-Dr. Downing developed the computer codes used for analysis of our in-vivo electrophysiological data.
-He has written specialized code to permit parallel processing of large data sets via an unsupervised machine learning technique.
-These codes facilitate efficient auto-sorting of waveforms in “clusters” of action potentials derived from a single neuron for subsequent statistical analysis.
+Dr. Downing is an experienced computer programmer who works closely with Dr. Ratner to develop the computer codes used for analysis of our in-vivo electrophysiological data.
+He has written specialized codes to permit parallel processing of large data sets via an unsupervised machine learning technique.
+These codes facilitate efficient auto-sorting of waveforms into “clusters” of action potentials derived from a single neuron for subsequent statistical analysis.

 |Vidhya Kumaresan, Ph.D., Research Assistant Professor